 7. Store customers’ data.

 Businesses that store customer data make it easier for customers to shop with them in the future.
-For example, you could allow members to create an account on your mobile app or website that securely stores their shipping and payment information for quick purchase.
-That way, they have a one-touch solution for ordering rather than having to re-add their credit card number every time they want to make a transaction.
+For example, you could allow members to create an account on your mobile app or website that securely stores their shipping and payment information for a quick purchase.
+That way, they have a one-touch solution for ordering rather than having to enter their credit card number every time they want to make a transaction.

 Consider Amazon, for instance.
 Prime members can make orders by simply clicking “buy now” under a desired product.
 Convenience like this could encourage customers to make frequent purchases from your business.